Frequently Asked Questions

 Can students return to in-person learning during the school year if they start in the cyber program?

 Yes.
-Students can transfer to their home buildings during the school year on specific start dates set by the district: within the first 30 days of school or at the end of the semester.
+Students can transfer to their home buildings during the school year on specific start dates set by the district: the beginning of each semester.
 Families should submit transfer requests in advance in order to provide ample time for scheduling and transitioning.

 Can my child transfer into the program after the school year has started?

-After the school year begins, students can transfer into the cyber program on specified dates: within the first 30 days of school or at the end of the semester.
+After the school year begins, students can transfer into the cyber program at the start of each semester.
 Families should submit transfer requests in advance in order to provide ample time for scheduling and transitioning.

 What if after a month, I decide that CV Cyber is not a good fit for my student?
 Can they transfer to in-person learning?

-CV Cyber Academy students have the ability to transfer to in-person instruction within the first 30 days of school with some advanced notice.
+CV Cyber Academy students have the ability to transfer to in-person instruction within the first 10 days of school with advanced notice.
 After that, we ask that children move between cyber and in-person on the specified dates.
-These dates are typically at the end of each grading period and.
+These dates are typically at the end of each semester.
 Families should submit transfer requests in advance to provide ample time for scheduling and transitioning.

 Can a child transfer mid-year from the Cyber Academy or a private or charter school?